BenSterenson/profileanalysis/README.md

 * FakePhotoId is used to save facebook photo ids that are used by more than one user (facebook creates a fake facebook profile and links all the users that have no profile picture to that user)

+###The Workplan
+The project was split four ways:
+* Under the hood:	Database creation, Facebook data management
+	- Ben
+* Interface:		Wrapper communication between DB, API and FrontEnd
+	- Michael
+* Image Processing: 	API usage and data manipulation
+ 	- Royee
+* Web Application:	Frontend design and connection to Backend
+	- Lior

+Besides main responsibility distribution, each project member took part in writing the SQL queries, connecting the pieces of code together, reviewing one another’s work and assembling this document.